Position

 1. Commonwealth of Pennsylvania

-The Commonwealth of Pennsylvania offers rewarding opportunities for Medical Examiners.
-They operate in various locations across the state, including Philadelphia, Pittsburgh, and Harrisburg.
-This position involves conducting autopsies and providing expert testimony in legal cases.
+The Commonwealth of Pennsylvania offers rewarding Medical Examiner positions.
+These roles are available in various locations across the state, including cities like Philadelphia, Pittsburgh, and Harrisburg.
+Employees perform critical duties such as conducting autopsies and providing expert testimony in legal cases.

 2. State of Michigan